obilogy/ATLAS/README.md

 - RAR File Extractor, such as WinRAR (https://www.win-rar.com/download.html)
 - Python version: Python 3.11 | hint: for Windows, it might be easier to install from the Microsoft Store or here: https://www.python.org/downloads/release/python-3110/
 - R version: 4.1 or higher (required packages: ggplot2, gridExtra, zoo, stringr, dplyr, readr) | hint: easier to install through R studio: https://posit.co/downloads/
-- In the R script (scripts/R_msd_analysis.R) change the following line to YOUR own library path: .libPaths("C:/Users/user/Documents/R/win-library/4.1") | hint #1: This is the path to the package library of the R version used by Rstudio! | hint #2: If you have multiple R versions, choose the one used by Rstudio!
-- In the ATLAS folder go to src/components/, open ATLAS.py in notepad/mousepad, then search for "rscript_exe" using Ctrl+F, or scroll all the way down.
-You will see something like this: "C:\\Program Files\\R\\R-4.1.2\\bin\\Rscript.exe", then change the path to YOUR working Rscript executable file. | hint: in Windows, you might only need to change the version number.

 ## Data Preparation and Output Nomenclature: